amiv-eth/amivapi/docs/Developer_Guide.md

     python2 manage.py -c <environment> create_database

 In the first step you are prompted which environment you want to setup.
 Normally you will want to separate a development database and a testing database.
+The tests will each create their own database, therefore you should not use create_database for the testing environment.
+If you did already just delete the database file.

 ## Running the tests

-After setting up a testing database you can run the tests using:
+After creating a testing config you can run the tests using:

     nosetests